-katrina quisumbing king (surname: quisumbing king, pronounced kiss-uhm-bing king)* is a doctoral candidate in the Department of Sociology at University of Southern California.
+katrina quisumbing king (surname: quisumbing king, pronounced kiss-uhm-bing king)* is a Provost's Postdoctoral Scholar at University of Southern California.
 In fall 2020, she will join Northwestern University as an Assistant Professor of Sociology.
 Her research interests center on race and ethnicity, migration and citizenship, state-making, law and society, and theory.
 She studies racial classification and exclusion from a historical perspective that foregrounds the state’s authority to manage populations.
 She is particularly interested in the ways state actors conceive of and make decisions around race and citizenship.
 Her research recenters empire as a key political formation.
 In the U.S. context, she focuses especially on how the state defines colonized populations and how these people fit into the U.S. racial order.

 *note: I do not capitalize my name, but it doesn't bother me if you do.